is a coastal city on Turkey’s Aegean coast, historically known as Smyrna.

 During my stay there, I was able to sense the ease and relaxation after many years of tense work, Balçova (pronounced Balchova) is considered a retirement place for many Turks but also Europeans enjoy visiting its health spas and hotels which are known for their hot water treatments.
 While there, I noticed that Balchova is less crowded than the other districts and since it has campuses for three universities I could not tell that it was a retirement place until someone told me, there is this youthful spirit to it where you can find cafés.
 The city is well organized and has bicycles lanes if you want to have a walk by the sea so you won’t be bothered by bikers, although I would suggest if you want to enjoy the nightlife to go to Alsanjack where there are more cafes and restaurants with sea view.

-I thought the cost of rent to be reasonable, it can cost up to 340 USD for a two bedroom
+I thought the cost of rent was reasonable, it can cost up to 340 USD for a two bedroom

 A useful tip is to try to buy Turkish made merchandises as I have found that foreign-made goods are more expensive because of the tariffs applied.

 Shopping for clothes, or anything for that matter, was very enjoyable at Konak, with its very busy streets and shops lined across of one another.
-Another option for shopping is the mall which can be more expensive, there are also ‘Bazars’ which open on holidays and weekends, this is when local farmers or small shop owners sell their products, you can find handmade clothing, souvenirs, but most importantly homemade delicious food and dessert.
+Another option for shopping is the mall (such as Agora) which can be more expensive, there are also ‘Bazars’ which open on holidays and weekends, this is when local farmers or small shop owners sell their products, you can find handmade clothing, souvenirs, fruits and vegatables but most importantly homemade delicious food and dessert.

 At first, it really troubled me that English is not well spoken there, but I managed, so will anyone I guess, people have a helpful and nice attitude towards strangers.

-As for a health insurance, all foreigners are expected to purchase one as a requirement for their residency application, I bought mine from the Turkish National Insurance agency SGK for an approximate of 200 USD per year, buying health insurance from private health companies can cost you up to 300 USD.
+As for a health insurance, all foreigners who intend to stay there for more than 3 months are expected to purchase one as a requirement for their residency application, I bought mine from the Turkish National Insurance agency SGK for an approximate of 200 USD per year, buying health insurance from private health companies can cost you up to 300 USD.